mumble-voip/mumble-www/hugo/content/contribute.md

 #### Ice methods

-We have a [generated documentation](https://www.mumble.info/documentation/slice/1.3.0/html/Murmur.html) <!-- old link: http://mumble.sourceforge.net/slice/ --> for exposed Ice methods.
+We have a [generated documentation](https://www.mumble.info/documentation/slice/1.3.0/html/Murmur.html) for exposed Ice methods.
 Although probably only developers will be able to understand it, please give us a note on any inconsistencies, errors or needed clarifications if you find them.sk

 ### External Documentation